Statue of Erasmus: Later developments

 In 1674, the statue was deposed for repairs as it was at risk of falling over.
 It was re-erected on 22 April 1677.

 The current pedestal is a modern copy of the one that was created on this occasion.
 It displays two inscriptions in Latin.
 The first quote, by writer and illustrator Joachim Oudaan (1628-1692), reads: DESIDERIO ERASMO / MAGNO SCIENTIARVM ATQUE LITTERATVRAE / POLITIORIS VINDICI ET INSTAVRATORI / VIRO SAECVLI SVI PRIMARIO / CIVI OMNIVM PRAESTANTISSIMO / AC NOMINIS IMMORTALITATEM SCRIPTIS / AEVITERNIS IVRE CONSECVTO / S.P.Q.
 ROTERODAMVS / NE QVOD TANTIS APVD SE / SVOSQVE POSTEROS / VIRTVTIBVS PRAEMIVM DEESSET / STATVAM HANC EX AERE PVBLICO / ERIGENDAM CVRAVERUNT.
 The second quote, by Nicolaas Heinsius the Elder, reads: BARBARIAE TALEM SE DEBELLATOR ERASMVS / MAXIMA LAVS BATAVI NOMINIS ORE TVLIT / REDDIDIT EN FATIS ARS OBLVCTATA SINISTRIS / DE TANTO SPOLIVM NACTA QVOD VRNA VIRO EST / INGENII COELESTE IVBAR MAIVSQVE CADVCO / TEMPORE QVI REDDAT SOLVS ERASMVS ERIT.

-It was hit by cannon from Napoleon's troops in 1810.

 In 1940 ahead of the German invasion, the statue was moved to a protected location, buried under the courtyard of the Museum Boijmans Van Beuningen.
 On 29 July 1945 it was re-erected, intact, on Coolsingel; it was moved to its current location in 1964.

 It was listed as a Rijksmonument on 11 September 1973.

 The statue was torn down by vandals in 1996 but did not suffer major damage.
 It was subsequently repaired and re-erected on 29 January 1998.